barrydunne/AspNet.KickStarter/Readme.md

 }
 ```

 This will use the Serilog configuration in `appsettings.json`.
+For example:

 *appsettings.json*